umb-hub/BookStore/Analysis.md

 **Flow of events**:

 - 1 The use case begins when the Customer select a book.
-- 2 The System displays book's information: ISBN, name, author, publisher and price.
+- 2 The System displays book's information: ISBN, name, author, publisher, price and stock avaibility.

 extension point: buybook